TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/HackedSite/Detect.rst

 hacked are listed below.
 Please note that these are common situations and examples only, others have been seen.
-Even if you are the victim of one of them only, it does not mean that the attacker has not gained more access or further damage (e.g. stolen user details) has been done.
+Even if you are the victim of one of them only, it does not mean that the attacker has not gained more access or further damage (for example stolen user details) has been done.